 The school’s policy is that tuition must be paid in full by the day the student arrives at the school.
 We will accept any funding as long as full tuition is received on or before the first day of the scheduled course.

 We have had students obtain funding from many different sources.
-The overwhelming majority of students pay for courses through their personal funds.
+Most students pay for courses through their personal funds.
 This can be done by personal check (received 14 days before the start of class), bank check (required if less than 14 days from class start date), or credit card (Visa MasterCard, Discover).
 Credit card transactions must be done in person and cannot be accepted online or by phone.
 Contact our business office at 614-864-0213 or 1-888-927-1991 if you have additional questions.

 Students must provide their own funding.
 Full tuition payment is due on or before the first day of the course.